-- 1010.1 Instruction/General.
-The instruction function should be associated with space where instruction takes place (ex: classrooms) or activities that support instruction (ex: faculty offices).
+- 1010.1 Instruction/General. -The instruction function should be associated with space where instruction takes place (ex: classrooms) or activities that support instruction (ex: faculty offices).
 Therefore, a cost center with an instruction function should be assigned as the occupant cost center for such areas.
 Most space with an instruction function will be more specifically (detailed function) categorized as 1010.1 Instruction/General. - 1010.6 Instruction/Departmental Administration.
 However, if the space serves an administrative function for an academic department (ex: department head's office space and his/her support staff offices) then the detailed function should be coded as 1010.6 Instruction/Departmental Administration.
-Other spaces that logically serve more of an administrative function are instructional department conference rooms and lounges. - 1010.9 Instruction/Departmental Research.
-The third type of detailed function that may be needed to accurately describe the activity in a room is 1010.9 Instruction/ Departmental Research.
+Other spaces that logically serve more of an administrative function are instructional department conference rooms and lounges. - 1010.9 Instruction/Departmental Research. -The third type of detailed function that may be needed to accurately describe the activity in a room is 1010.9 Instruction/ Departmental Research.
 Departmental research is not separately funded, but is funded through a general departmental cost center.
-Because it is not separately funded, it is considered part of the instruction function in an F&A review and therefore has been associated with the instruction functions in this data system.
+It is not 1010.1 Instruction, General or 1010.6 Instruction, Administration, so to accurately categorize a portion of a space that is being used for internal research that is not separately funded, the detailed function of 1010.9 should be selected.